SAE Industrial Lecturers

 Michigan Manufacturing Technology Center

-Mr. Peterson is a Senior Technology Specialist for Lotus Engineering.
-His Lotus responsibilities include investigating private and public sector innovations, technology transfer to Lotus and program management.
-He has assisted Lotus Engineering in designing lightweight, cost effective solutions for the transportation industry, including body structures, chassis/suspensions, closures and interiors.
-He is also involved in investigating emerging technologies, including materials, forming processes and joining methodologies and creating opportunities to integrate them into mainstream production platforms.
-His engineering experience includes powertrain, chassis/suspension, body structure, closures, aerodynamics, thermal systems, interiors, electrical/electronics/electrical machines and materials.
+Mr. Peterson is the Principle Materials Engineer for the Michigan Manufacturing Technology Center The Center).
+He is currently serving as The Center embedded engineer supporting the Lightweight Innovations For Tomorrow (LIFT) engineering team.
+His prior position was Senior Technology Specialist for Lotus Engineering.
+His Lotus responsibilities included investigating private and public sector innovations, technology transfer to Lotus and program management.
+He assisted Lotus Engineering in designing lightweight, cost effective solutions for a wide variety of industries including transportation, aerospace, wind energy and agriculture.
+He was involved in investigating emerging technologies, including materials, forming processes and joining methodologies and creating opportunities to integrate them into mainstream production platforms.
+His OEM and Tier 1 automotive engineering experience for both EVs and ICE powered vehicles includes powertrain, chassis/suspension, body structure, closures, aerodynamics, thermal systems, interiors, electrical/electronics/electrical machines and materials.
 Mr. Peterson spent 18 years at Pontiac Engineering and CPC Advanced Vehicle Engineering including assisting in the development of GM’s only two seat mid-engine sports car and the initial engineering of the second generation model.
 His post GM career includes advanced composites engineering at GE Plastics, electronic control systems development, aero-thermal systems R&D and chassis and body development programs including engineering an aluminum sports car chassis as part of Chrysler’s SRT team.
 Mr. Peterson is a performance enthusiast who owns several vintage sports cars and raced a Formula V in SCCA competition.
 He holds twelve patents in multi-disciplinary fields and has been published by the Society of Automotive Engineers, IMechE, the International Appliance Technical Conference and Purdue University.
 He is a regular presenter at national and international engineering conferences.